FrankDocu/Lichess-Development-Onboarding/Get-your-stream-featured-on-lichess.org.md

 Are you streaming chess games on [twitch.tv](http://www.twitch.tv/) or [Ustream](http://www.ustream.tv/)?
 Get featured on lichess.org and boost your traffic!
 Lichess can detect when your stream is on air, and automatically show it on its homepage.

-Both twitch.tv and Ustream are supported; we recommend using twitch.tv for technical reasons.
+Both twitch.tv and Ustream are supported; twitch.tv is recommended for technical reasons.

 ### Set up with twitch.tv